Last Updated on July 28, 2023 by Janine

 If you’re anything like me, eating is probably at least 60% of the reason you bother to go anywhere.
 Just kidding! …or am I?

 The point is, there is SO MUCH great food in Mexico City, from traditional Mexican dishes to fusion foods, vegan restaurants, and international cuisine… you’ll find a little of everything!
-Whether it’s your first visit to Mexico or your 50th, I strongly encourage you to sample an array of Mexican plates, snacks, and beverages.

 Here’s a brief foodie bucket list for your Mexico City trip: